Who is the author?

 Patricia Leavy, PhD is an internationally known author (formerly Associate Professor of Sociology, Founding Director of Gender Studies and Chairperson of Sociology & Criminology at Stonehill College).
 She has published a dozen non-fiction books including the best-seller Method Meets Art: Arts-Based Research Practice, Essentials of Transdisciplinary Research: Using Problem-Centered Methodologies and Fiction as Research Practice.
 She has also published two novels, the award-nominated American Circumstance and Sense Publisher’s top-selling title, Low-Fat Love.
 She is the editor for four book series with Oxford University Press and Sense Publishers.
 Frequently called on by the media, she has appeared on national television, radio, is regularly quoted by the news media, publishes op-eds and is a blogger for The Huffington Post.
 She frequently makes presentations and keynote addresses at universities as well as national and international conferences.
 The New England Sociological Association named her the “2010 New England Sociologist of the Year” and she has recently been nominated for a Lifetime Achievement Award by the International Congress of Qualitative Inquiry and a Special Achievement Award by the American Creativity Association.

 What is your book about?

-What were any obstacles you faced while writing this book?
+Any obstacles when writing this book?

-For More of Michelle's Articles & Interviews:
+For More of Michelle’s Articles, Interviews & Reviews: